-The challenge of the report was to produce a homogenous overview of the seven cities analysed (without Ningbo, which will be addressed at a later stage), while considering their differences in what concerns their approach to proGIreg interventions (FRC versus FC, area delineation and NBS selection), plan and policy framework, data availability, data interpretation.
+The challenge of the report was to produce a homogenous overview of the eight cities analysed, while considering their differences in what concerns their approach to proGIreg interventions (FRC versus FC, area delineation and NBS selection), plan and policy framework, data availability, data interpretation.

-The contexts of the cities differ widely, but between FRC, the approach has been to test NBS in post-industrial neighbourhoods (Huckarde, Mirafiori, Sesvete), having particular socio-economic challenges, for which NBS can make a strong case towards supporting renewal and redevelopment.
+The contexts of the cities differ widely, but between the first three European FRC the approach has been to test NBS in post-industrial neighbourhoods (Huckarde, Mirafiori, Sesvete), having particular socio-economic challenges, for which NBS can make a strong case towards supporting renewal and redevelopment.
+FRC Ningbo follows a completely different approach, aiming to continue its NBS projects in the Moon Lake Park, a cultural and historic landmark in the heart of the city and strong identity element of Ningbo, with a heritage conservation status and a high relevance not only to the inhabitants of the Moon Lake Street (sub-district of Haishu comprised of 7 local "communities" and representing the Analysis Area) but also the whole city.